-Program Endorsements Endorsed: All Criteria Me orsed: 🔀 iteria Met Not  🗖
+Program Endorsement: Endorsed: All Criteria Met Endorsed: Some Criteria Met X Not Endorsed

-Program Endorsement Criter ria
+Program End orsen nent Criteria

-Supply Gap: Yes \checkmark No
+Supply Gap: Yes 🗹 0.00 ioni Ginoria N 。 □

-Meets Living Wage: (Entry-Level, 25 th) Yes No
+Living Wage: (Entry-Level, 25 th) Yes 🗆 Ν o 🗹

-Typical Entry-Level Education: HS Diploma or Less Some College/ Cert./AA ☑ Bachelor's Degree Graduate Degree
+Education: Yes 🗹 N 。

-Emerging Occupation(s)
+Emerging Occu pation(s)

 Yes No 🗹

-The Orange County Center of Excellence for Labor Market Research (COE) prepared this report to provide Los Angeles/Orange County regional labor market supply and demand data related to one middle-skill occupation: Emergency Medical Technicians and Paramedics (29-2041).
-Middle-skill occupations typically require some postsecondary education, but less than a bachelor's degree.1 This report is intended to help determine whether there is demand in the local labor market that is not being met by the supply from community college programs that align with the relevant occupation.
+The Los Angeles/Orange County Center of Excellence for Labor Market Research (COE) prepared this report to provide Los Angeles/Orange County regional labor market supply and demand data related to one middle-skill occupation: emergency medical technicians and paramedics (29-2041).
+Middle-skill occupations typically require some postsecondary education, but less than a bachelor's degree.
+This report is intended to help determine whether there is demand in the local labor market that is not being met by the supply from community college programs that align with the relevant occupations.

 Based on the available data, there appears to be a supply gap for emergency medical technicians and paramedics in the region.
-However, entry-level and median wages for this occupation are below the living wage in both Los Angeles and Orange Counties, and entry-level wages are below California's current minimum wage for employers with 26 or more employees.2 Therefore, due to some of the criteria being met, the COE cautiously endorses this proposed program.
-Reasons include:
+While the Bureau of Labor Statistics (BLS) lists a postsecondary non-degree award as the typical entry-level education, typical entry-level wages are lower than the living wage in both Los Angeles and Orange counties.
+Therefore, due to some of the criteria being met, the COE endorses this proposed program.
+Detailed reasons include: